 When news broke that HBO was taking the reins in adapting Liane Moriarty's beloved mystery novel Big Little Lies, many wondered how the resulting miniseries might turn out — would the casting be on point?
 Would it still take place in Australia?
 Would the story still end with a shocking, twisted death?
-After watching the first handful of episodes (provided to the press by HBO), we can confirm that the show is not only exceptionally entertaining, but mostly faithful to the book.
+After watching nearly the entire season, we can confirm that the show is not only exceptionally entertaining but also mostly faithful to the book.
 There are some key differences, though, which range from fairly minor to pretty major.
-Check them out below, and watch the show when it premieres on Feb.
-19.

 1. It's no longer set in Australia.